Mozu Kofun Group: Features

 The kofun are found in many shapes and dimensions in varying patterns.
 Some are of simple circular or square shape (empun and hōfun).
 The larger ones are keyhole-shaped (zempō kōenfun); they represent the highest class of kofun and were built in great detail.
 The three prominent aspects of these kofun are their massive size and being surrounded by several moats and many secondary kofun.

-In the Osaka Plain and Nara Basin, which were the cultural centre of the Kofun Period, the rounded keyhole-shaped tombs were built extending to very large lengths, out of which the Mozu-Furuichi Kofun Clusters are the most prominent.
+In the Osaka Plain and Nara Basin, which were the cultural centre of the Kofun Period, the rounded keyhole-shaped tombs were built extending to very large lengths, out of which the Mozu-Furuichi Kofun Group is the most prominent.
 These are in two kofun groups which are dated to the later part of 4th and early part of 6th centuries.
 These kofun are of the largest dimensions in the country.
 The Nintoku-tennō-ryō Kofun, is one grave mound which is a 486 m long tumulus enclosed by a moat and a fortification which is 840 m in length; this is said to be the largest such mound in the world.
 This cluster also has the Richū-tennō-ryō Kofun, made of a tumulus of 360 m length and said to be the third largest in the country.

-Another group of mounds, located about 10 km away from the Mozu cluster is known as the Furuichi cluster.
+Another group of mounds, located about 10 km away from the Mozu Kofun Group is known as the Furuichi Kofun Group.
 It has the Ōjin-tennō-ryō Kofun of 425 m length which is said to be the second largest in the country.
 This group also has 11 more huge massive rounded "keyhole-shaped kofun" with mound length of 200 m or more.

 A feature of these funerary mounds is that they contain – along with the buried people – grave goods made of iron, weapons worn by individuals including arrowheads, swords, hoe and spade tips, and many other similar items.
 Also found in the mounds are antiquities made of gilded bronze such as horse tacks and sash buckles.

 The Daisen Kofun mound is approximately 500 m long and 300 m across at its widest point, while the entire tomb area is 840 m long.
 Enclosed by three moats, the mound rises approximately 35m above the surrounding terrain.
 The highest point is 47 m, making it visible to the seafarers in nearby Osaka Bay.
 The inner moat is the widest of the moats at approximately 60 m.
 The mound is approximately 100000 sqm in area, and the entire tomb is 460000 sqm.

 Today, the tomb is off-limits and protected by the Imperial Household Agency in the centre of Sakai City.
 The moats have been maintained and provide a sanctuary for fish and waterbirds.
 The mound itself is completely overgrown by vegetation.
 A viewing platform from the second (middle) moat is accessible at the south side of the site.
 The viewing platform is 500m away from Mozu Station on the Hanwa Line and is directly across the street from the Sakai City Museum.
 This museum provides visitors with information about the kofun and its history.